dchambers6222/healthmine-assessment/docs/deployment-guide.md

    - Verify target group health in the EC2 console
    - Check ALB security group allows traffic on ports 80 and 8080
    - Verify EC2 security group allows traffic from the ALB

+5. **Auto Scaling Issues**
+   - Check the EC2 monitoring dashboard (see outputs for link)
+   - Verify that the target tracking policy is correctly configured
+   - Review CloudWatch metrics for the Auto Scaling Group

 ### Viewing Logs